-The Victorian mental asylum has the reputation of a place of misery where inmates are locked up and left the mercy of their keepers.
-But when the first large asylums were built in the early 19th century, they were part of a new, more humane attitude towards mental healthcare.
-The Middlesex County Lunatic Asylum at Hanwell, on the outskirts of London, was one of the first of the new state asylums, and it set many of the standards for mental healthcare in the 19th century.
+The Victorian mental asylum has the reputation of a place of misery where inmates were locked up and left to the mercy of their keepers.
+But when the first large asylums were built in the early 1800s, they were part of a new, more humane attitude towards mental healthcare.
+The Middlesex County Lunatic Asylum at Hanwell, on the outskirts of London, was one of the first of the new state asylums, and it set many of the standards for mental healthcare in the Victorian age.

 The origins of the asylum

 The mental asylum was the historical equivalent of the modern psychiatric hospital.
-The term asylum comes from the few (religious) institutions that offered refuge to the destitute and mentally ill.
-One of the oldest such institutions was Bethlem, which began in 1247 as part of the Priory of the New Order of our Lady of Bethlehem in the city of London.
+The word asylum came from the earliest (religious) institutions which provided asylum in the sense of refuge to the mentally ill.
+One of the oldest such institutions was Bethlem, which began in 1247 as part of the Priory of the New Order of our Lady of Bethlehem in the City of London.

 Social campaigner Harriet Martineau summed up the poor state of public asylums: